semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 ### Types of Semgrep Supply Chain findings

-Semgrep Supply Chains generates a **finding** any time it determines that your codebase uses or imports a package containing a vulnerability.
+Semgrep Supply Chain generates a **finding** any time it determines that your codebase uses or imports a package containing a vulnerability.
 In addition, Semgrep Supply Chain offers two levels of support for reachability analysis, [depending on your language](/supported-languages/#maturity-levels-1):